 Week 4 – General Discussion

-by mickey on September 25, 2008
+September 25, 2008 By jon

 Here is your weekly thread to discuss the games coming up this weekend.
 We’ve got the game-by-game ref listing here – please help us fill out the schedule as you hear about which refs are working each game.